Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/melee_attack.md

-# Melee Brawl - Game Mode
+# Melee Attack

 ## 📝 Overview

-**Melee Brawl** is a high-energy game mode where players are limited to **melee-only combat**.
+**Melee Attack** is a high-energy game mode where players are limited to **melee-only combat**.
 The key feature of this mode is that players instantly kill their opponent by striking them with the **skull**.
-No guns, no grenades—just pure hand-to-hand action!
+No guns, no grenades, just pure hand-to-hand action!
 The game ends when a team or player reaches the **score limit of 50**.
 Respawn time is **instant**, making for fast-paced, continuous action.

 ### Key Features:

 - **Melee-Only Combat**: Only melee attacks can be used.
 Strike with the skull to kill.
-- **Instant Respawn**: No waiting—players respawn immediately.
+- **Instant Respawn**: No waiting, players respawn immediately.
 - **Score Limit**: The first team or player to reach **50 points** wins.
 - **Dynamic Gameplay**: The game mode offers an intense, no-holds-barred melee experience.